-- (a) a copy of the proposed resolution has been sent to every eligible member; - a simple majority (or in the case of a special resolution a majority of not less than 75%) of members has signified its agreement to the resolution; and - (c) It is contained in an authenticated document which has been received at the registered office within the period of 28 days beginning with the circulation date - (2) A resolution in writing may comprise several copies to which one or more members have signified their agreement - (3) In the case of a member that is an organisation, its authorised representative may signify its agreement.
+- 23 (1) A resolution in writing agreed by a simple majority (or in the case of a special resolution by a majority of not less than 75%) of the members who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective provided that: - (a) a copy of the proposed resolution has been sent to every eligible member; - (b) a simple majority (or in the case of a special resolution a majority of not less than 75%) of members has signified its agreement to the resolution; and - (c) it is contained in an authenticated document which has been received at the registered office within the period of 28 days beginning with the circulation date. - (2) A resolution in writing may comprise several copies to which one or more members have signified their agreement. - (3) In the case of a member that is an organisation, its authorised representative may signify its agreement.